tulicha/vdc-dns/README.md

   - Hide Master DNS and sign DNS on the fly with other server
 - Set up database cluster for storing data
 - Dynamic DNS
-- Set one cluster on different service (if critical vulnarability occurs
-- Dynamic DNS
+- Enum
 - Set one cluster on different service (if critical vulnarability occurs)
+- Send logs to other (independed) server